damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 feature when it has to be maintained in perpetuity, and time could be spent doing something more valuable.

-Now, all of a sudden, this barely used implementation has expanded the surface area of things to fix when other things change or break.
+## To summarize this rant

-In summary, I think there is a lot of value in being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you do make a Waluigi, it's worth being upfront about the maintenance and opportunity cost.
+I think there is a lot of value in being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_, and when you do make a Waluigi, it's worth being upfront about the maintenance and opportunity cost.
 Only after factoring these costs in should you decide if it's truly worth doing, or if it's just easy.

 ## Disclaimers